Panch Kedar Trek

 Day 13: Rudraprayag to Dehradun

-We embark on this surreal trekking journey intending to capture the most astounding confluences along the road to Karanprayag.
-The deep and serene waters of River Ganga accompany us till Dev Prayag.
-A short picture-break at this holy confluence of Alaknanda and Bhagirathi would already blow your mind.
-It is the last of the five holy Prayags.
-The confluence is believed to be godly and thus is the name.
-The pious place has served as the meditation haven for Shri Rama and also King Dasharatha.
-The spot is now known as Raghunatha Temple that dates back to Treta Yug.
+We embark on this surreal trekking journey, intending to capture the most astounding confluences along the road to Karanprayag.
+The deep and serene waters of the River Ganga accompany us till Dev Prayag.
+The Devprayag is a place where the sacred confluence of the River Alakananda and the Bhagirathi forms the Ganga.
+It is believed that at the time of Ramayana, King Dashrath and his Lord Ram came here for penance.
+There’s also a Raghunath temple, which is dedicated to Lord Ram.
 A myriad of Hindus flock at Baitalshila, a natural spring at Devprayag.
 The main reason being the magical powers of the water to cure skin diseases.

 While the mythology fuels your ecstasy, the sublime sight of the rivers soaked in varied hues of waters make you go wow.
 Our night stay would be at Karnaprayag.